The Friends of the Old Bridge Public Library have generously provided FREE passes to some of the area's most popular museums!

 1 pass available, admits 4 people

-2 passes available, each admitting 2 adults and children up to the age of 18
+2 passes available, each admitting 2 adults living at the same address and children up to the age of 18

-Reciprocal Privileges: free admission to participating museums of the Museum Alliance Reciprocal Program, (note: always confirm with affiliate museums before visiting, as possible restrictions or policies may apply or change without notice).
+Reciprocal Privileges: free admission to participating museums of the College and University Art Museums Reciprocal Program (note: always confirm with affiliate museums before visiting, as possible restrictions or policies may apply or change without notice).

 West Side, Pier 86, 12th Ave. & 46th Street.
 NYC